-We recognize that keeping members of our community informed on the status of the budget plan is essential.
-This page details important updates about our budget plans.
+We recognize that keeping members of our community informed on the status of the Financial Stability Plan is essential.
+This page details important updates about our plans.
 We will continue to update it periodically as new developments occur.

 Oct.
 16, 2018 - Fall 2018 Financial Stability Plan Update

 Over the course of the past month, Vice President for Administration and Finance Josee Larochelle has been presenting updates on the Financial Stability Plan at ten community gatherings.
 Overall, the campus has made significant progress on achieving the goals in the financial stability plan thanks in large part to the significant support from the campus community.
 While our first year achievements have been impressive, there is still much more work ahead of us.
 We must continue the progress that has been made if we wish to achieve the financial goals outlined in the plan.

 If you were unable to attend the presentation, you can learn more about it here.

 Aug.
 21, 2018 - Budget Initiatives Being Implemented and Fall Gatherings Planned

 Throughout the summer, the Revenue Generation and Cost Management and Business Process Improvement Budget Response Teams have been meeting regularly to review campus budget ideas.
 To date, six initiatives have been been reviewed, recommended for implementation, and have been, or are in the process of, being implemented.
 Together, these six initiates will result in almost $25,000.00 of additional revenue or cost savings on an annual basis.
 Highlights can be found below.